junxit/us-congress-bills-114/bill.md

 ## § 10.
 Effective date

 This Act shall take effect 30 days after the date of the enactment of this Act.

+## § 11.
+No additional funds authorized

+No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.
+Such requirements shall be carried out using amounts otherwise authorized.